Sleep: How Does Screen Time Affect Sleep Quality?

 Lifestyle Adjustments to Reduce Screen-Related Sleep Issues

-You don’t have to eliminate technology to sleep better.
-Instead, aim to be more intentional about how and when you use screens.
+Instead, aim to be more intentional about how and when you use screens, especially in the evening.

 Create a Digital Wind-Down Routine